-This step shows the configuration of your camera.
-When you confirm the settings, click Apply to finish the wizard and reboot the camera.
-Click Prev to go back to the previous step(s) and change the settings; or click Cancel to end the wizard and discard the changes.
+This page shows all configuration of your camera.
+Click Apply to finish the wizard and reboot the camera.
+Click Prev to change the previous setting.
+Click Cancel to exit the Wizard without saving the setting.

 4.3 Basic Setup

 The Basic menu contains three sub-menus that provide the system settings for the camera, such as the Camera Name, Location, Date & Time, and User management.